Join a meeting as an avatar in Microsoft Teams

 Avatars for Teams are currently available on the Teams desktop app for Windows and Mac, and are view-only on the Teams mobile app.
 For more information, see Avatars for Teams release notes.

-Avatars for Microsoft Teams adds a new layer of choice to your meetings.
-By customizing your avatars the way you want to look, you can be yourself and let people get to know you in a conversation, even with your video turned off.
+Avatars for Microsoft Teams add a new layer of choice to your meetings.
+By customizing your avatar the as you want it to look, you can let people get to know you in a conversation, even with your video turned off.

 Jump to a section: